Mercury in the Environment

 The Nevada Department of Wildlife collects sport fish species from fishing waters at sizes typically caught and eaten by anglers.
 The Nevada Division of Environmental Protection works with the U. S. Environmental Protection Agency to provide mercury analysis of these fish.
 From the information collected, the Division of Public and Behavioral Health recommends not consuming certain fish species from seven northern Nevada waters due to elevated mercury levels.
 These include:

-- No consumption of any fish from Carson River from Dayton downstream to Lahontan Reservoir, including the reservoir.
+- No consumption of any fish from Carson River from Dayton to the Lahontan Dam and all water in the Lahontan Valley.

 - No consumption of white bass from Little and Big Washoe lakes.